PhilippPro/PhilippPro.github.io/_posts/2016-8-5-Benchmarking_results.md

 It depicts the average rank regarding mean square error over all regression dataset of each learner.

-Surprisingly the bartMachine algorithm performs best!
-The standard random forest implementations are also all under the top 4. cubist, glmnet and kknn also perform very good.
-The standard linear model (lm) is "unter ferner liefen".
+Surprisingly the **bartMachine** algorithm performs best!
+The standard random forest implementations are also all under the top 4.
+**cubist**, **glmnet** and **kknn** also perform very good.
+The standard linear model (**lm**) is "unter ferner liefen".

-[bartMachine](https://arxiv.org/pdf/1312.2171.pdf) and [cubist](https://cran.r-project.org/web/packages/Cubist/vignettes/cubist.pdf) are also tree based methods combined with an ensembling method.
+[bartMachine](https://arxiv.org/pdf/1312.2171.pdf) and [cubist](https://cran.r-project.org/web/packages/Cubist/vignettes/cubist.pdf) are tree based methods combined with an ensembling method like random forest.

 Once again, if tuning is performed, the ranking would change for algorithms like **svm** and **xgboost**.

 Results for the other measures can be seen [here](https://github.com/PhilippPro/benchmark-mlr-openml/blob/master/results/best_algo_regr_with_na_rank.pdf).
-The average rank of cubist gets much better when regarding the mean of absolute error and even gots best, when regarding the median of squared error and median of absolute error.
+The average rank of **cubist** gets much better when regarding the mean of absolute error and even gots best, when regarding the median of squared error and median of absolute error.
 It seems to be a very robust method.

-kknn also gets better for the median of squared and absolute error.
-Regarding the training time it is once again the unbeaten number one. randomForestSRCSyn is also much faster than the other randomForest implementations. lm is also under the best regarding training time.
+**kknn** also gets better for the median of squared and absolute error.
+Regarding the training time it is once again the unbeaten number one. **randomForestSRCSyn** is also much faster than the other random forest implementations. **lm** is also under the best regarding training time.

-When omitting datasets where some of the learners produced errors, only 26 regression datasets remain. bartMachine remains best for the mean squared error.
+When omitting datasets where some of the learners produced errors, only 26 regression datasets remain. **bartMachine** remains best for the mean squared error.
 The results for the other learners change slightly.
 See [here](https://github.com/PhilippPro/benchmark-mlr-openml/blob/master/results/best_algo_regr_rank.pdf).